 Speaking at the conference in Bologna was an experience of a lifetime on its own.
 Getting to see so many historic buildings and eating so much wonderful food made the event even more exciting.
 Just look at that stunning courtyard!
 I think I must have tried at least 6 different types of desserts within two days.
 We had a great time and met so many interesting people from around the world.
 From Egypt to Papua New Guinea and beyond.
 I even got a little bit of advice on what master’s programme I should try and pursue.

 September 18 was the day of the annual Ceremony of the Signature of the Magna Charta Universitatum.
 This year’s signing ceremony was held in solidarity with the victims of Garissa University College.
 The ceremony consisted of several speeches and a procession of university heads and leading members of the Magna Charta Observatory and its council.
 The Magna Charta Universitatum was signed by 26 more universities this year, adding up to a total of 802 universities from 85 Countries.
 The ceremony venue was the impressive Aula Magna Santa Lucia; a former Roman Catholic church.
-It has a history dating back to the year 432, although it was rebuilt several times.
+It has a history dating back to the year 432, although it went through several rebuilding projects.

 After the Ceremony of Signature concluded, we ended the anniversary by going on a museum tour.
 We went on a guided tour in the Palazzo Pepoli, which now houses the Museo della Storia di Bologna (Museum of the History of Bologna).
 I learned a lot about things like Bologna’s medieval porticoes and characteristic towers.
 Bologna used to have up to 180 towers, which were built by rich families to display their wealth (among other things).
 I’m sure Freud would have had something psychoanalytic to say about that, if you know what I mean.